hibernate/hibernate-reactive/README.md

 ### Building

-To compile this project, navigate to the `hibernate-rx` directory, and
+To compile this project, navigate to the `hibernate-reactive` directory, and type:
-type:

 	./gradlew compileJava

-To publish Hibernate RX to your local Maven repository, run:
+To publish Hibernate Reactive to your local Maven repository, run:

 	./gradlew publishToMavenLocal